cdapio/cdap/cdap-docs/admin-manual/source/installation/cloudera.rst

    upgrade steps against the running services.
 From the CDAP Service page, select "Run CDAP Post-Upgrade Tasks."

 #.
+To upgrade existing ETL applications created using the 3.2.x versions of ``cdap-etl-batch`` or
+   ``cdap-etl-realtime``, there is are :ref:`separate instructions on doing so <cdap-apps-etl-upgrade>`.

-You must recompile and then redeploy your applications.
+#.
+You must recompile and then redeploy your applications prior to using them.

 Upgrading CDH